blynkkk/docs/web-dashboard/for-developers/settings/developers/webhooks.md

 ### Logs table

-This table stores and displays all trigger results that was caused by rel actions \(not test webhook runs\)
+This table stores and displays all trigger results that were caused by real actions \(not test webhook runs\)
 It can be sorted by switching Timeline tabs and each column value.

 ![](../../../../.gitbook/assets/webhook_log.png)